 Eating a high-fiber diet is the most important thing you can do to support a healthy and diverse gut microbiome (see The Fiber Manifesto Part 1 of 5: What Is Fiber and Why Is it Good? , The Fiber Manifesto Part 2 of 5: The Many Types of Fiber and The Fiber Manifesto Part 3 of 5: Soluble vs. Insoluble Fiber), but this conversation on the pros and cons of cooked versus raw veggies begs the question: does it matter to our gut bacteria if the fiber we’re eating is raw or cooked?

 Only a handful of studies have actually looked at this, and their results are really interesting.
 One study showed that cooked carrots resulted in faster fermentation by porcine gut bacteria and higher levels of short-chain fatty acids in feces compared to raw carrots.
-Another study looking at wheat fiber that was either raw, lightly toasted or fully toasted showed that bifidobacterium didn’t much care whether the fiber was raw or cooked but lactobacillus sure did: only the raw fiber supported the growth of lactobacillus strains.
-(See The Health Benefits of Fermented Foods and The Benefits of Probiotics).
+Another study looking at wheat fiber that was either raw, lightly toasted or fully toasted showed that Bifidobacterium didn’t much care whether the fiber was raw or cooked but Lactobacillus sure did: only the raw fiber supported the growth of Lactobacillus strains.
+(See What Is the Gut Microbiome?
+And Why Should We Care About It?, The Health Benefits of Fermented Foods and The Benefits of Probiotics).

 Again, this data seems to support that, from a microbiome standpoint, it’s likely best to mix it up when it comes to eating veggies raw or cooked.
 And, it’s probably important to eat some raw veggies and some cooked veggies on a daily basis (since changing up fiber intake can shift the microbiome dramatically in as little as 2 or 3 days).